jfhbrook/crystalfontz/docs/dbus/client.md

-                                  device before timing out --retry-times INTEGER           How many times to retry a command if a response times out --user / --system               Connect to either the user or system bus --help                          Show this message and exit.
+                                  device before timing out --retry-times INTEGER           How many times to retry a command if a response times out --user / --default              Connect to either the user or default bus --help                          Show this message and exit.

 Commands: